25 Proven Tips to Boost Call Center Agent Satisfaction

 It might also take them longer to make decisions or respond to your questions.
 Stay patient, listen carefully, and ensure they have understood the instructions you gave them (you can suggest that they write them down) and are satisfied with the way the issue was handled.

-For some reason, plenty of people (and companies) seem to think that if they pretend they are infallible and that they never make mistakes, then customers will be more confident in their service or product.
+For some reason, plenty of people (and companies) seem to think that if they pretend they’re infallible and they never make mistakes, then customers will be more confident in their service or product.
 And quite often, that strategy backfires when a company tries to cover up a glaring mistake they made instead of simply apologizing to the customer.
 We are all humans who make mistakes, after all.

 So whether you made a mistake during a call with a client or made an error in your paperwork, admit to it and fix it.
 That will show you are taking responsibility for your actions and are willing to face the music if you mess up.
 And trust me, nothing makes a customer more impressed than when an agent can sincerely apologize to them for making a mistake.

-#18 Personalize your workspace
+#18 Personalize Your Workspace

 We spend around a third of our lives at work.
 What does your workspace look like?
 Do you have just a computer, a phone, and many office-related papers on your desk?
 If you sit at a dull, gray desk in a cluttered room for the whole day, it might be hard to remain upbeat, productive, and motivated.
 So why not turn your corner, cubicle, or room into something a bit more welcoming?